agung-madani/intro-front-end-dicoding-submission/README.md

 # Aplikasi Rak Buku / Bookshelf App

 This is a simple web application for managing a virtual bookshelf.
 It allows users to add new books, mark books as read or unread, search for specific books, and perform other book management operations.
 This Project is submission project for Dicoding module "Introduction to Front-End Development".
-Also implementing Local Storage to save the data.

 ## Features

 - Add new books to the bookshelf with details such as title, author, and publication year.